AdaCore/langkit/doc/tutorial.rst

 .. code-block:: python

-    identifier=Tok(Token.Identifier, keep=True) ^ Identifier,
+    identifier=Identifier(Token.Identifier),
-    number=Tok(Token.Number, keep=True) ^ Number,
+    number=Number(Token.Number),

 Until now, the parsing rules we wrote only used string literals to match tokens.
-While this works for things like keywords, operators or punctuation, we cannot match a token kind with no specific text associated this way and besides, here we need to *keep* the text associated to the tokens.
-So these rules use instead the ``Tok`` combinator, which takes a token from your ``language.lexer.Token`` class (don't forget to import it!) and which has a ``keep`` argument that enables us to keep the token so that transform operators can store them in our AST... which is what both rules do right after the ``Tok`` returns.
+While this works for things like keywords, operators or punctuation, we cannot match a token kind with no specific text associated this way.
+So these rules use instead directly reference the tokens defined in your ``language.lexer.Token`` class (don't forget to import it!).

 Until now, we completely put aside types in the AST: fields were declared without associated types.
 However, in order to generate the library, someone